elisabethoelmann/SciAIMed-P1/README.md

 1. For first time users (mainly people in the Biotech- and Pharmaceutical Industry), who are looking for help with their projects and therefore search for medical consultancy companies, I want to give an easy understandable overview of the services I am offering, as well as my expertise to show, that I am able to conduct these services.

-2. The services section is a summary of activities, which are required across the industry to sucessfully accomplish different parts   of drug develpment projects.
+2. The services section is a summary of activities, which are required across the industry to successfully accomplish different parts of drug development projects.

-Data analysis is also mentioned here, as it is one of the key pillars for sucessful drug development in Medicine.
+Data analysis is also mentioned here, as it is one of the key pillars for successful drug development in Medicine.
 AI has been incorporated already into the title, as it is a hot topic right now in Medicine and my intention is to be educated enough to further define specific tasks, when I have finished my CI course.
 A big lack for Medics is a thorough understanding of AI and data analysis and the requirements and methods behind, which is one of the reasons, for me why I have signed up to the full stack software developer course.

 3. The Expertise section shows my complete education until now (except the full stack developer diploma), which serves as basis for my services, that I intend to offer.